madetech/handbook/guides/line-management/one-to-ones.md

 You should meet frequently with your direct reports for a minimum of 1 hour per month.

-There may be periods where you meet your direct reports more frequently or for longer times per month, such as during their probation period.
+There may be periods where you meet your direct reports more frequently or for longer/more frequent times per month, such as during their probation period.

 ## What are 121's used for?